conradhalling/jekyll-theme-chirpy/_posts/2025-09-15-charging-power-banks-with-a-dynamo-hub.md

 It requires about 55% of the capacity of one 10,000-mAh power bank to charge my iPhone 16 Pro and my Apple Series 10 Watch.
 Every few days I also need to recharge my tent lantern and my Blackburn bicycle lights; this uses only a few percent of the power bank's charge.
-Without recharging, two power banks are sufficient for recharging these devices for three days, and three power banks are sufficient for five days.
+Two power banks are sufficient for recharging these devices for three days, and three power banks are sufficient for five days.
 It takes about eight hours to charge one of these power banks using a 5-watt charger; using a higher power charger does not decrease the charging time.